Resident Management Companies (RMCs) in high-rise buildings

 - Information about the golden thread: the digital record of critical information about higher-risk buildings.

-- Building Assessment Certificates: designed to be evidence for residents that their higher-risk building meets the highest safety standards with PAPs making applications when asked to do so by BSR.
+- Building Assessment Certificates: designed to be evidence for residents that their higher-risk building meets the highest safety standards.

 - Regular updates: through our BSR bulletins and residents’ e-newsletter.